New law protects employees who talk about their pay

 By Sylvie Thrush Marsh, Chief Evangelist - 10 Dec 2024

-A private member’s bill introduced to parliament last month seeks to change the Employment Relations Act to allow employers to initiate negotiations with employees to end the employment relationship by mutual consent in return for a negotiated payout, without those discussions coming back to haunt them later.
+A private member’s bill introduced to parliament in November 2024 seeks to change the Employment Relations Act to allow employers to initiate negotiations with employees to end the employment relationship by mutual consent in return for a negotiated payout, without those discussions coming back to haunt them later.

 Read more